summa-tx/bitcoin-spv/js/README.md

 ---------

 ### IMPORTANT WARNING

-This library will run in all modern browsers, as well as Node.
-Due to extensive use of `BigInt`s and ES6 modules, this library requires Node 10 or higher.
-Usage in Node requires the `--experimental-modules` flag.

 It is extremely easy to write insecure code using these libraries.
 We do not recommend a specific security model.
 Any SPV verification involves complex